 Family Ski Trip to Morzine

-This years ski trip, we went back to the Port du Soleil which incorporates 3 large resorts; Les Gets, Morzine and Avoriaz.
-We opted for Morzine, but not because we didn’t enjoy Les Gets (I’ll create another blog post about that trip later to compare) but because our group had grown and I couldn’t find a chalet to accommodate us all in a sole occupancy.
+This years family ski trip, we went back to the Port du Soleil region which incorporates 3 large resorts; Les Gets, Morzine and Avoriaz.
+We opted for Morzine this time, but not because we didn’t enjoy Les Gets (I’ll create another blog post about that trip later to compare) but because our group had grown and I couldn’t find a chalet to accommodate us all in a sole occupancy.

 I eventually found a chalet which ticked 90% of the boxes and it was run by a company TGSki.
 The chalet was called ‘Chalet Musadiere’ and was located 300m to the Pleney cable car (access to Les Gets) and 250m to the Super Morzine cable car (access to Avoriaz & Switzerland!) – great location!